No Tags Found!

 Dear Colleague,

-EPF Pension which is technically known as Employees' Pension Scheme (EPS), is a social security scheme provided by the Employees' Provident Fund Organization (EPFO).
+EPF Pension, technically known as the Employees' Pension Scheme (EPS), is a social security scheme provided by the Employees' Provident Fund Organization (EPFO).
 The scheme makes provisions for employees working in the organized sector for a pension after their retirement at the age of 58 years.

-According to EPFO guidelines, an employee shall cease to be the member of Pension Fund from the date of attaining 58 years of age or from the date of vesting admissible benefits under the scheme, whichever is earlier.
-However, in cases of continuation of service, the employer needs to pay the Employees’ Provident Fund Contribution till the date of his or her leaving the service, irrespective of the age of the member.
-Overall, your contribution can continue if you are a full-time employee on a co ..
+According to EPFO guidelines, an employee shall cease to be a member of the Pension Fund from the date of attaining 58 years of age or from the date of vesting admissible benefits under the scheme, whichever is earlier.
+However, in cases of continuation of service, the employer needs to pay the Employees’ Provident Fund Contribution until the date of his or her leaving the service, irrespective of the age of the member.
+Overall, your contribution can continue if you are a full-time employee.

 All the Best, God Bless